niksilver/201-PocketPiano/README.md

+# Note for sustain-pedal branch

+This is a branch off software version 1.2.
+It has an extra patch [pd sustain-pedal] in the mother.pd, inserted between [pd octave-transpose] and [s notes-to-pattern].
+This allows a sustain pedal to work with pressed notes.

+To use this patch, you will need to (a) put it in place and (b) optionally configure it.

+To put it in place you can just replace the existing mother.pd on the device with the version here.
+This will provide you with the v1.2 mother.pd with the sustain pedal function.
+However, if you've got a mother.pd which has diverged from v1.2 then instead just insert your own [pd sustain-pedal] and copy the contents of that patch from this branch.
+It is entirely self-contained.

+You may not need to configure the patch - it uses some standard values.
+If you do want configure it, open up [pd sustain-pedal] and change any values you think necessary.
+These are: the sustain CC parameter number (default 64, which is the MIDI sustain standard), and the threshold for what is considered on/off (default is the MIDI standard of off being less than 64, on being 64 or more).

 # 201 PocketPiano

 The software for the pocket piano consists of two parts: a PureData (Pd) patch and a controller program.